“Joy is the business of Heaven.” –C. S. Lewis

 Comey says, “The more stressful the job, the more intentional I’ve always been about helping my team members find joy in our work.
 Laughter is the outward manifestation of joy, so I believe if I’m doing it right and helping people connect to the meaning and joy in their work, there will be laughter in the workplace.”

-–A church where people reject new ideas and new people is a graveyard for joy.
+–A church whose leaders reject new ideas and fail to welcome new people is a graveyard for joy.

-–A church where the pastor preaches harsh messages and delights in banishing people to hell is not a welcoming environment for joy.
+–A church where the pastor preaches harsh messages and delights in sending people to hell is a stranger to joy.

 –A congregation where the leadership looks askance at newcomers, forbids children from having fun and being children, and turns a cold shoulder toward innovation and instrumentation in the services is a joyless place.

-I’m remembering a congregation I attempted to pastor for a brief three years a few decades ago.
-We were having some kind of event at church–I’ve long since forgotten whether we were in the sanctuary or fellowship hall–and the sweetest little child, a boy perhaps two or three years old, stepped into the aisle and began dancing.
+We were having some kind of event at church and the sweetest little child, a boy perhaps two or three years old, stepped into the aisle and began dancing.
 It was so charming.
-But one of the older ladies of the church, first cousin to Ebenezer Scrooge, no doubt, said, “Someone stop that child from dancing in the church.”
-I wanted to say, “No!
-Let’s follow his example!”
-Fortunately, everyone ignored the critic and enjoyed the child.
+One of the older ladies of the church, first cousin to Ebenezer Scrooge, no doubt, called out, “Someone stop that child from dancing in the church.”
+To their credit, the people around her ignored Madame Scrooge and enjoyed the child.

-–In one church, the deacons worked hard to find ways to stop other men from being qualified to serve as deacons.
+–In one church I served, the deacons worked overtime looking for ways to stop other men from being qualified to serve as deacons.
 This was their little club and they had to protect it from intruders.
 Joy is a stranger to such a gathering.

-–In one church where I was preaching “in view of a call,” many people voted against my coming as pastor because I had used humor in the sermon.
-The Lord sent me anyway (I’m smiling) and either they learned to loosen up and laugh or found another church.
+–One church voted against my coming as pastor because I had used humor in the introductory sermon.
+The Lord sent me anyway (I’m smiling) and they either learned to loosen up and laugh or found another church.

 –I’ve known congregations that treated laughter as an intrusion into a worship service, rather than an integral part.
-When they laughed–as they did, rarely–you got the impression that they felt guilty about it and abandoned the practice as quickly as they could.
+When they laughed, you got the impression they felt guilty about it and abandoned the practice as quickly as they could.

 –In sketching congregations far and wide, I tell people, “Look me in the eye and smile.”
 You’d be amazed how many Christians tell me, “I don’t smile.”
 I have had more than one pastor say, “I don’t smile.”
-If the situation is right, I’ll say, “You don’t smile?
+Often I will ask, “You don’t smile?
 Are you saved?
 Then you have everything to smile about!”
-(I told one pastor, “Fully one half of your members told me they did not smile.
+I told one pastor, “Fully one half of your members told me they did not smile.
 My friend, there’s something wrong here.”
 He dismissed it as unimportant.
-Which probably explains everything.)
+Which probably explains everything.

 The Lord Jesus had much to say about joy.
 Here are three statements from the Lord’s last night with the disciples in the Upper Room….